 When you start thinking about developing a website, you start learning about the technology you want to use, the features you want to integrate, and the overall design and user experience.
 Of course, you want to make it the best, but you also start thinking about whether you should create a separate native app or not.
 After all, native apps are fast and offer a great user experience.

 But then you learn about PWAs, and how several brands have improved their engagements by developing a PWA.
 If that’s the case, is a native app needed at all?
-Can PWAs replace native apps?
+Can PWAs replace native mobile apps?

 In this article, we get into the basics of PWAs—what a PWA is, how they work, the difference between a native app and a PWA, and what makes a good PWA.